lloyd99901/Reddit-Video-Moments-Generator/README.md

 # Reddit-Video-Moments-Generator
-A script that goes through subreddits, gets a list of some of the videos and downloads them, concatenates them using ffmpeg and (when it's programmed in) posts the result to YouTube.
+A script that goes through subreddits, gets a list of some of the videos and downloads them, concatenates them using FFmpeg and (when it's programmed in) posts the result to YouTube.

 ## Note: